Create a function in the Azure portal that runs on a schedule

-Next, you create a function in the new function app.
+Your new function app is ready to use.
+Next, you'll create a function in the new function app.

 Create a timer triggered function

-Setting Suggested value Description Name your function TimerTriggerCSharp1 Defines the name of your timer triggered function.
+Setting Suggested value Description Name Default Defines the name of your timer triggered function.
 Schedule 0 */1 * * * * A six field CRON expression that schedules your function to run every minute.

-Verify execution by viewing trace information written to the logs.
+Verify execution by viewing the information written to the logs.

-Now, you can change the function's schedule so that it runs less often, such as once every hour.
+Now, you change the function's schedule so that it runs once every hour instead of every minute.

 Update the timer schedule

-Expand your function and click Integrate.
-This is where you define input and output bindings for your function and also set the schedule.
+In your function, select Integration.
+Here, you define input and output bindings for your function and also set the schedule.

-You now have a function that runs once every hour.
+You now have a function that runs once every hour, on the hour.

 Clean up resources

-Other quick starts in this collection build upon this quick start.
-If you plan to continue on to work with subsequent quick starts or with the tutorials, do not clean up the resources created in this quick start.
+Other quickstarts in this collection build upon this quickstart.
+If you plan to work with subsequent quickstarts, tutorials, or with any of the services you have created in this quickstart, do not clean up the resources.

 Resources in Azure refer to function apps, functions, storage accounts, and so forth.
 They're grouped into resource groups, and you can delete everything in a group by deleting the group.